HelenTu05/ECON-UB-232-Data-Bootcamp-Midterm/README.md

 The geographic scatter plot shows that ratings are broadly distributed across the continental U.S. and Canada (Edmonton appears in the dataset), with no strong spatial clustering visible at the macro level.
 Local cultural norms around reviewing behavior, the composition of restaurant categories in each city, and average cost-of-living may all contribute to city-level differences.
 <img width="1715" height="665" alt="image" src="https://github.com/user-attachments/assets/c76b10b9-ecff-4fca-97cf-4adb9ae59360" />

+**Conclusion:** City-level differences in ratings are statistically significant but moderate in magnitude.
+Geography likely acts as a **proxy for underlying factors** — local cuisine composition, reviewer culture, and economic context — rather than being a direct driver of quality.

 ### Q5 — Operating Hours vs. Star Rating

 Contrary to an intuitive expectation that "busier = better," operating hours show a **negative correlation** with star rating (**r = −0.443, p < 0.001**).
 The slope in the scatter plot (−0.0134 stars per additional weekly hour) indicates that restaurants open fewer hours per week tend to rate higher.

 The binned bar chart confirms this: restaurants open fewer than 30 hours per week average ~**4.07★**, while those open 70–90 hours average ~**3.44★**.
 This pattern has a plausible interpretation: shorter-hours restaurants tend to be specialty, artisanal, or fine-dining establishments (e.g., a bakery open Tuesday–Saturday mornings), while long-hours operations are disproportionately fast-food chains and 24-hour diners — categories that rate systematically lower.
 <img width="1516" height="554" alt="image" src="https://github.com/user-attachments/assets/200f8ff0-fc53-4cca-94bb-02982dff15f3" />

+**Conclusion:** Operating hours is one of the strongest individual correlates of rating (r = −0.443), but this is likely a **confounding effect of restaurant type** rather than a causal relationship.
+Hours serve as a structural proxy: limited hours signal exclusivity and specialization, which associate with higher ratings.

 ### Q6 — Amenity Attributes vs. Star Rating